Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

 ## Class Assignments

 We will begin the term reviewing CSS concepts.
-Then moving into new concepts that you will apply to your projects.
+Then move into new concepts that you will apply to your projects.
 The final project is to build a CSS framework.

 ### Custom CSS Framework

 You will be building a CSS framework to use for the frontend of any web project.
-It's like making your own [Bootstrap!](https://getbootstrap.com/)
+It's like making your own [Bootstrap!](https://getbootstrap.com/).
+It's about time that someone challenged Bootstrap and produced a viable replacement that is leaner, more flexible, and easier to use by implementing new CSS tools.

 You'll build this framework throughout the course, with a midterm check-in to show progress and get feedback, as well as a final presentation in front of the class, where you show an example of your framework in use on a web app (previous project, sample static page used for the demo, etc.)